Walnut Street Bridge (Harrisburg, Pennsylvania)

-The Walnut Street Bridge also known as The People's Bridge, is a truss bridge that spanned the Susquehanna River in Harrisburg, Pennsylvania until 1996.
-Built by the Phoenix Bridge Company in 1890, it is the oldest remaining bridge connecting Harrisburg's downtown and Riverfront Park with City Island.
-Since flooding in 1996 collapsed sections of the western span, it no longer connects to the West Shore.
-The bridge was added to the National Register of Historic Places in 1971.
+The Walnut Street Bridge also known as The People's Bridge, was a truss bridge that spanned the Susquehanna River from downtown Harrisburg, Pennsylvania to the West Shore until 1996, when ice floes on the flooded river destroyed three spans of the western part of the bridge, between City Island and the West Shore.
+Built by the Phoenix Bridge Company in 1890, the remaining bridge is the oldest connecting Harrisburg's downtown and Riverfront Park with City Island.
 A 2014 Cross-River Connections Study notes that the bridge currently serves as an "important bicycle and pedestrian link between City Island and downtown Harrisburg, connecting the city and the Capital Area Greenbelt to special events on City Island."

+The bridge was added to the National Register of Historic Places in 1972.

 History

 The bridge was built to break the toll monopoly enjoyed by the neighboring Camelback Bridge (now the Market Street Bridge).
 The Walnut Street Bridge was closed to motor vehicles and converted to a pedestrian and bikeway link to City Island after the 1972 Hurricane Agnes flood.
 The eastern span of the bridge is outlined in lights which, along with the City Island facilities, create a dynamic visual effect at night.
 The 2,801 ft span is one of the longest pedestrian bridges in the world and was listed on the National Register of Historic Places in 1972.
 It is also recognized as a Historic Civil Engineering Landmark.